 - Historical Domain Character: Wuornos was, like Elizabeth Short and the Axeman in seasons before her, a real person.

 John Wayne Gacy

-- Affably Evil: Comes across more like a jolly small-town businessman rather than one of America's most infamous serial killers; next to Ramirez, he's one of the most sociable of the dinner guests.
+- Affably Evil: Truth in Television.
+Gacy comes across more like a jolly small-town businessman rather than one of America's most infamous serial killers; along with Ramirez, he's one of the most sociable of the dinner guests.
 Also, when John arrives at the Devil's Night dinner in the finale, Gacy greets him with a massive bear hug.

 - Depraved Homosexual: Gacy struggled with his sexuality from an early age, but exclusively targeted young men and boys.
 He actively jokes about this during his second appearance while attempting to inspire Jeffrey Dahmer to be more outgoing in selecting fresh victims.

 - Fat Bastard: Like in real life, the Gacy portrayed here is overweight.
 And a psychotic whack-job.

 - Historical Domain Character: Like Wuornos, Dahmer and Ramirez, he was a real-life serial killer.

 - Monster Clown: Quite possibly the most infamous non-fictional example in all of history; the media made much of Gacy's clown persona, a performance character he named 'Pogo the Clown'.
 Contrary to popular belief, he never actually killed while dressed as a clown; in death, however, Gacy gladly dons his makeup before murdering the evening entertainment.